jsheaven/read-config-file/README.md

 <h1 align="center">read-config-file</h1>

-> Explains what it does
+> Tiny library to read config files like `your.config.js`, `your.config.mjs`, `your.config.ts`, `your.conifg.json` or `your.config.json5` from disk.

 <h2 align="center">User Stories</h2>

-1. As a developer, I want to use ReadConfigFile for X
+1. As a developer, I want to read config files for my project/library/framework

-2. As a developer, I don't want to do Y
+2. As a developer, I don't want to write that code again and again

 <h2 align="center">Features</h2>

-- ✅ Does X and Y
+- ✅ Reads and evalutates config files from disk: `.js`, `.mjs`, `.ts`, `.json` and `.json5`
 - ✅ Available as a simple API and simple to use CLI
-- ✅ Just `136 byte` nano sized (ESM, gizpped)
+- ✅ Just `730 bytes` nano sized (ESM, gizpped)
 - ✅ Tree-shakable and side-effect free
 - ✅ Runs on Windows, Mac, Linux, CI tested
 - ✅ First class TypeScript support